You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 What do my students see?

-Your students will never see an accessibility score for your course materials.
+Note: Your students will never see an accessibility score for your course materials.

 Students see a menu to the left or right of your documents.
 From this menu, they can select Alternative formats (such as HTML, ePub, electronic braille, audio, and more alternative format options) to download.